arduino/ArduinoCore-samd/README.md

 * Table summarizing which core files are modified and by how much
 * Changes due to adding/changing features vs porting to new chip

+## Random Notes (TODO)

+* TONE: TC5 does not exist on the D11.
+Using TC2 instead (TC1 on the D11C14 as TC2 is not routed to pins).
+It will conflict with the 2 associated TC analogWrite() pins.
+* D21: Enables wakeup capability on pin in case being used during sleep (WAKEUP always enabled on SAML and SAMC)
+* All pins (digital and analog) setup in STARTUP mode (enable INEN and set default pull direction to pullup (pullup will not be enabled))
+* INEN enabled for both input and output (but not analog)
+* pinPeripheral now handles disabling the DAC (if active).
+Note that on the L21, the DAC output would interfere with other peripherals if left enabled, even if the anaolog peripheral is not selected.
+* Pull resistors enabled only if pin attributes allow and only if pin is not configured as output.
+* Pull direction (pullup or pulldown) is now set with pinMode only (defaults to pullup if pinMode never called).

 ## Serial Monitor